nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     <br>
     Use case ends.
 * 2d.
 Participation Score is Positive & Valid.
   * 2d1.
-TAHub marks the student's attendance as Present
+TAHub marks the student's attendance as Present.
     <br>
     Use case resumes from step 3.